blab/ncov-wa-phylodynamics/README.md

 Additionally, we use a coalescent skyline approach, where we model the coalescence of lineages in WA and the introduction of lineages into WA as structure coalescent process with known migration histories.
 The migration histories are given by the initial clustering of sequences into groups of local outbreak clusters.

-When estimating the effective reproduction number through time, we see that the outbreak grew rapidly between mid and end of February.
+When estimating the effective reproduction number through time, we see that the outbreak grew rapidly with and $$R_{e}$$ of around 3 between mid and end of February.
+This $$R_{e}$$ is consistent with estimates of effective reproduction numbers from other places before non-pharmaceutical interventions were taken.
 During this time, it was unknown that SARS-CoV-2 was spreading in the USA.
-The Re then dropped to about 2.5 by the end of February, which is consistent with previously reported values for reproduction numbers in other places.

-On the 13th of March, local spread of SARS-CoV-2 was first reported in the Washington State area and the number of confirmed new cases began to flatten soon after.
+After community spread in Washington State was first reported on the 29th of February, the effective reproduction number started to drop.
-On the 23th of March, several businesses started to institute home office and on the XXth of March, a stay at home order was issued from the Governor.
+Measures by the state government were first taken on the 11th of March.
+We infer the effective reproduction number to be around 1 after than day and therefore before the "stay home stay healthy" order was taken on March 23rd.

+The inferred trends in effective reproduction numbers are consistent with a decrease in daily mobility of people that started at the beginning of March (https://covid.idmod.org/data/Physical_distancing_working_and_still_needed_to_prevent_COVID-19_resurgence.pdf).

 <figure>